par7133/RADXIDE/README.md

 their name to $dan(prjdirignore) eg {.git nbproject} in a way they are ignored by RADXIDE.<br>
 NB: files and folders in the root of the project are ignored by default.
+You can always hide any file or folder by the subfix " y".
 <br><br><br>
 RADXIDE and most of code here presented and distributed contains excerpts from [alited](https://github.com/aplsimple/alited) by Alex Plotnikov and